Skip to main content

 • “The pacing also slows in the middle chapters, particularly when exposition outweighs character development.”

-• “The mortal characters were interesting but very little screen time and it all seemed kinda pointless, we didn't get much character development for them or Sam, so overall I think the entire thing could have been cut with no loss to the game.”
+• “The mortal characters were interesting but had very little screen time and it all seemed kinda pointless.
+We didn't get much character development for them or Sam, so overall I think the entire thing could have been cut with no loss to the game.”

-• “The writing and character design in this game is lovingly crafted, but some characters felt underdeveloped, leaving certain storylines less impactful.”
+• “The writing and character design in this game is lovingly crafted, but character development is uneven and leaves some characters feeling underdeveloped.”

 • optimization